altmann/FluentResults/README.md

 ### Root cause of the error

 You can also store the root cause of the error in the error object.
-With the method `CausedBy(...)` the root cause can be passed as Error or as exception.
+With the method `CausedBy(...)` the root cause can be passed as Error, list of Errors, string, list of strings or as exception.
 The root cause is stored in the `Reasons` property of the error object.

 Example 1 - root cause is an exception
 ```csharp